 Officer Adam Patterson joined the Haines Borough Police Department in 2012 after attending the UAF law enforcement academy in Fairbanks.
 Since completing a field training program in Haines, he has served as a patrol officer and has taken on the responsibility of handling the preservation of property and information as the department's evidence custodian.
 He has been extremely instrumental in reorganizing the evidence room, as well as the storage and office areas of the police station.
 Officer Patterson has exhibited tremendous talent with working with young people in the community and has been a great addition to our team.

 Officer Joshua Dryden joined our team in March of 2014 as a patrol officer.
 He has over eight years of experience as a police officer and has an extensive background in traffic enforcement, DUI investigations, interviewing techniques and firearms training.
 Most of Officer Dryden's work experience has been in his home state of Virginia, but he has also worked in Alabama, Kosovo, and the Marshall Islands.
-He will be attending the Lateral Police Academy in Sitka in May of 2014 and is scheduled to complete his field training this summer.

 If you would like to learn more about what it's like to be a police officer in Haines, we offer a Citizen Ride-Along program.
 You may pick up an application at the station.
 We do request at least 48 hours notice in order to complete the necessary background checks.